Financial-Times/dotcom-tool-kit/plugins/circleci/readme.md

 This plugin exposes state from the CircleCI environment for other plugins to consume generically.
 It also manages Tool Kit hooks that are run from CircleCI workflows.

+This plugin will be installed as a dependency of the [frontend-app](https://github.com/Financial-Times/dotcom-tool-kit/tree/main/plugins/frontend-app), [backend-app](https://github.com/Financial-Times/dotcom-tool-kit/tree/main/plugins/backend-app), [circleci-heroku](https://github.com/Financial-Times/dotcom-tool-kit/tree/main/plugins/circleci-heroku), and [circleci-npm](https://github.com/Financial-Times/dotcom-tool-kit/tree/main/plugins/circleci-npm) plugins so you do not need to install it separately if you are using any of those plugins.

 ## Installation

 Install `@dotcom-tool-kit/circleci` as a `devDependency` in your app: